Eloquenceee/COS20031/README.md

 ## Database Schema Requirements

-The system expects the following key tables:
+The following tables, with the outlined attributes should exist in order to get the application running:
 - `Archer` (archerId, firstName, lastName, gender, age)
 - `Equipment` (equipmentId, equipmentName)
 - `Competition` (competitionId, competitionName)